aimms/how-to/software-evolution/winui/index.rst

 .. meta::
    :description: Help and support about WinUI features.

-AIMMS software has evolved over time, to match arising user needs and changes in the industry.
-As we make changes to available features, you may need guidance in upgrading software versions, or adapting your models.
-These topics help you prepare your apps for upgrades and deprecations.
+AIMMS WinUI has evolved over time to WebUI to match arising user needs and changes in the industry.
+Here you can find articles about our legacy UI, WinUI.

 .. toctree::
    :maxdepth: 1